nylki/PartySim/README.md

 This simulation is inspired by Rich Gold's (Richard Goldstein) Party Planner from 1982, which used a 20x30 grid and plotted every simulation step onto a piece of paper.

-PartySim actually uses the ideal distance values of Rich Golds Program, aswell as the guests names.
+PartySim actually uses the ideal distance values and also the names of the guests from Rich Golds Program.
 For more info on the original Party Planner from 1982 see:

 * Richard Goldstein, The Plenitude, 2002, http://hci.stanford.edu/dschool/resources/ThePlenitude.pdf , p.
 91-94